-"Rain Garden 500 is one way people can be involved in improving water quality in our catchments and at the coast," Mr Baldry said.
+"Rain Garden 500 is one way people can be involved in improving water quality in our catchments and at the coast.
+The program also supports the Adelaide Coastal Water Quality Improvement Plan," Mr Dolan said.

-Groups eligible to apply include local councils, community groups, schools, sports clubs, or a group of motivated individuals in metropolitan Adelaide.
+Groups eligible to apply include local councils, community groups, schools, sports clubs, or a group of motivated individuals can apply for funding to build a rain garden in the Adelaide metropolitan.

-"Any group or individual who is interested in building a rain garden in a community space can apply for a grant through the Rain Garden 500 program, or work with their local council to install them in their street," Mr Baldry said.
+"Any group or individual who is interested in building a rain garden in a community space can apply for a grant through the Rain Garden 500 program, or work with their local council to install them in their street," Mr Dolan said.